-Rent help in Greensboro and Guilford North Carolina.
+Rent help in Greensboro and Guilford County North Carolina.

 Get help paying rent in Greensboro and Guilford County North Carolina.
 As funding allows, a number of housing expenses can be assisted with, ranging from security deposits to even moving costs in some cases.
-The leading non-profit organizations and agencies to call for rental assistance are listed below.
+The leading non-profit organizations, churches and agencies to call for rental assistance are listed below.

 In addition to these non-profit agencies and government programs, also try calling your local church in Greensboro for help with paying rent and other housing needs.
 The more charities, not-for-profits and other programs you call the better your chance of receiving rent assistance.

 The rent programs listed below help thousands of local Greensboro, High Point, and other residents every year.
 Even if funds or government grants are not available, the agencies may offer referrals or a low interest loan to help tenants pay any back rent that is due to the landlord.
 In addition most locations can also provide other forms of emergency financial assistance, information and counseling.

 Greensboro Salvation Army.
 Phone 336-273-9715 is the agency that covers the greater Greensboro metropolitan area, and may have some low income housing assistance for people facing eviction, on the verge of homelessness, or who are facing a crisis.

 Guilford County Department of Social Services, which is based at 1203 Maple Street in Greensboro, North Carolina, can be reached at 336-641-3000.
 They offer a number of different assistance programs.
 One of them is currently being used to provide temporary rent and housing assistance to Guilford County residents in times of a hardship or personal crisis.
 The DSS will only help people when other resources are unavailable, so it is a last resort.
 County Financial Assistance (CFA) can assist the low income with paying for one month’s rent or even energy bills or utilities.